jessecambon/jessecambon.github.io/_drafts/2019-12-8-practical-tidy-evaluation.md

 |  0 | hp           |  62 | 245 | NA |
 |  1 | hp           |  52 | 335 | NA |

-Now we have a flexible function for utilizing a dplyr data analysis workflow.
+Now we have a flexible function that contains a dplyr workflow.
 You can experiment with modifying this function for your own purposes.
-Also, as you might suspect, you could use the same tidy evaluation functions we used above with tidyverse packages other than dplyr.
+Additionally, as you might suspect, you could use the same tidy evaluation functions we just used with tidyverse packages other than dplyr.

 As an example, below I’ve defined a function that builds a scatter plot